- PEOs are “Professional Employer Organizations”. HROs are “Human Resource Outsourcers”.

 A PEO is a “Professional Employer Organization”.
 PEOs work with their partners as “co-employers”, meaning that for tax and benefits administration purposes the PEO is listed as the “employer of record” and the client business is listed as the “worksite employer”.

-An HRO is a “Human Resources Outsourcer”.
+An HRO is a “Human Resources Outsourcer” or “Human Resources Outsourcing” company.
 As the name suggests, they take over HR functions that would otherwise be handled by the company’s internal HR team.
-They assume no liability, do not offer unique benefits packages, and generally charge less than PEOs.
+They generally assume no liability, do not offer unique benefits packages, and generally charge less than PEOs.

 Both PEOs and HROs specialize in different regions and industries, and offer different varieties of HR services.
 Some may not provide all of the services listed above, while others may offer more options.